 Assigned readings from classic and contemporary scholarly literature will be assigned each week.
 Readings must be completed before each class.
 Class members will be invited to distill points from the readings and share those with the class.
-Quizzes may be given in class based on the readings.
 Please bring the assigned readings to class so that they can be referenced during discussions.
 Professional level knowledge and skill development, aims of this class, necessitate extensive reading and synthesis of readings.